Employment law and COVID-19 – what you need to know

 The Work of Tomorrow Act (Arbeit-von-Morgen-Gesetz) introduced a new section 129 into the Works Constitution Act stating that meetings of, and votes on resolutions by, works councils can be held by video or conference call instead of the persons concerned having to be physically present.
 This is on condition that it must not be possible for third parties to find out what is being discussed/decided, that nothing is recorded, and that the participants confirm their attendance to the chair in text form.
 The new section came into force on 1 March 2020 and remains in force until 30 December 2021.
-Similar arrangements apply for conciliation boards and economic committees (section 129(2) Works Constitution Act, new version), and works meetings (section 129(3) Works Constitution Act, new version), as well as for executive representative committees (section 39 Managerial Employees Committee Act, new version), European works councils (section 41b European Works Council Act, new version) and works councils of European companies (section 48 German Act on the Participation of Employees in European Companies, new version) and of European cooperative societies (section 50 German Act on the Participation of Employees in European Cooperative Societies.
+Similar arrangements apply for conciliation boards, economic committees (section 129(2) Works Constitution Act, new version), works meetings (section 129(3) Works Constitution Act, new version), executive representative committees (section 39 Managerial Employees Committee Act, new version), European works councils (section 41b European Works Council Act, new version) and works councils of European companies (section 48 German Act on the Participation of Employees in European Companies, new version) and of European cooperative societies (section 50 German Act on the Participation of Employees in European Cooperative Societies